Establishing municipal recycling systems for beverage containers

 Tomra Japan is a joint company of Tomra Systems ASA (hereinafter, "Tomra") and Sumitomo Corporation.
 Tomra was founded in 1972 in Norway, an environmentally advanced country, and operates manufacturing and sales businesses for reverse vending machines (RVM), the collection machines for used beverage containers, in more than 50 countries, mainly in Europe, as well the United States.
 The RVM, developed by Tomra’s founder and sold by Tomra Japan, crushes collected used plastic bottles and compresses them to one-eighth of their original size thereby allowing them to be easily transported and recycled.
 With the introduction of this system, the issue associated with separating collected containers is solved because the reverse vending machines themselves can automatically separate plastic bottles, plastic containers and cans using an internal sensor.

-Tomra has delivered more than 80,000 RVMs throughout the world.
-In Japan, Tomra Japan has delivered about 1,300 RMVs now in service in the Tokyo metropolitan area.
-Many of them are placed at supermarkets including Summit, and some of them collect more than 2,500 plastic bottles a day.
+Tomra has delivered more than 67,000 RVMs throughout the world.
+In Japan, Tomra Japan has delivered a total of about 600 RMVs and these are now in service in the Tokyo metropolitan area (about 450 units) and the Chubu area (about 150 units).
+Many of them are placed at supermarkets including Summit, and some of them collect more than 5,000 plastic bottles a day.
 Tomra’s RVMs are very popular, and sometimes you can find queues of people waiting to use them.

 Issuing "points" that can be used for shopping depending on the number of used bottles collected